-Appendix A Exclusions
+Appendix A - Exclusions to this policy

-There are things that we cannot look at under the complaints policy.
+There are things that we cannot look at under this complaints policy.
 As a rule, we will consider complaints under the scheme where the route of progression is to the Local Government and Social Care Ombudsman and Housing Ombudsman.